 Your key performance indicators (KPIs) and weekly change are shown at the top of your dashboard.
 The indicators shown depend on the training period you are currently in.

-This is your current body weight.
+This is your weekly average Body Weight.
 This is a good number to watch during a bulk or cut.

 This is your weekly average Body Fat percentage.
 A convenient way to measure this is with a BIA device.
 It sends an electrical current through your body and since current will move through muscle easier than body fat it is able to provide a decent estimate of body fat.
 It is, however, sensitive to hydration status.
 So it’s best to take a measurement at the same time of day, in the same way, each time.
-Empirical results suggest maximum strength to bodyweight occurs at around 14% body fat in men and 20-21% in women.
+Empirical results suggest maximum strength to body weight occurs at around 14% body fat in men and 20-21% in women.
 Lower levels of body fat may improve aesthetics but will also progressively decrease strength as body fat drops further.

 This is your Fat-Free Mass Index, which is similar to body mass index (BMI) in that it is an estimate of your body thickness.
 This number is your lean mass divided by the square of your height.
 So double-check your height on the setup page and verify it is correct.
 This number can be very useful for determining what type of training will be most beneficial to you specifically.
-In general:

 - If your FFMI is above 24.3 for men and 20.2 for women you should probably spend most of your time in Prep 2.

 This is your current sum of Squat, Bench, and Deadlift 1RMs (or estimates of 1RMs).
 This number reflects your absolute strength.
 This is a good number to watch during a bulk or cut.